Timothy Snyder being interviewed in a museum

 Ukraine

-Ukraine is at the center of the current fight for freedom and democracy in the world.
+Ukraine is at the centre of the current fight for freedom and democracy in the world.

 It is impossible to understand the First World War, the Second World War, the terrors of the Stalinist regime, the Holocaust, or the collapse of the Soviet Union without understanding Ukraine's role in these world events.